-Award-winning garden designer Paul Hervey-Brookes embarks on a Viking cruise from Nuremberg to Budapest and discovers the Danube’s intriguing history
+Award-winning garden designer Paul Hervey-Brookes embarks on a Viking Danube river cruise from Nuremberg to Budapest and discovers the river’s intriguing history

 The route I had chosen was Nuremberg to Budapest, a stretch of a river I had longed to experience since childhood: the Danube, cutting across Europe to the magical Black Sea, while along its banks a history that stretches from before the Romans cultivated wine on its banks to the Hapsburgs.